TinyMan/node-jeanne/README.md

 You can easily add radios by editing the file `data/radios.json`

 # Setup
+Since Jeanne uses [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg), you have to install `ffmpeg`.
+If you have some troubles please follow the instructions at https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#usage

 Start by cloning the repo and installing the package:
 ```
 git clone https://github.com/TinyMan/node-jeanne.git